ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 Images, Tags, and pullPolicy
 ----------------------------

 Only use images from trusted sources.
-In most cases this should be only from the `official SKA repository <https://nexus.engageska-portugal.pt/>`_, with a few exceptions such as the core vender supported images for key services such as `MySQL <https://hub.docker.com/_/mysql>`_.
+In most cases this should be only from the `official SKA Central Artefact Repository <https://artefact.skao.int/>`_, with a few exceptions such as the core vender supported images for key services such as `MySQL <https://hub.docker.com/_/mysql>`_.
 It is anticipated that in the future the SKA will host mirrors and/or pull-through caches for key external software components, and will then firewall off access to external repositories that are not explicitly trusted.

 As a general rule, stable image tags should be used for images that at least include the Major and Minor version number of `Semantic Versioning <https://semver.org>`_ eg: ``mysql:5.27``.
 As curated images come from trusted sources, this ensures that the deployment process gets a functionally stable starting point that will still accrue bug fixing and security patching over time.
 Do **NOT** use the ``latest`` tag as it is likely that this will break your application in future as it gives no way of guaranteeing feature parity and stability.